scalacenter/platform/sbt-platform/docs/ci-integration.md

 ## Want to know more?

 This page only explains the common use cases when using Drone.
-For fancier configuration, we encourage module maintainers to check the Drone documentation.
+For fancier configuration, we encourage module maintainers to check the [official Drone documentation](http://readme.drone.io/0.5/usage/notifications/).

 > {.warning}
 > Drone 0.5 is still beta, so documentation is not as complete as one would expect.
 In the following
 > weeks, the documentation of the Drone integration as well as the official Drone docs will improve,
-> as features stabilize and spurious bug disappear.
+> as features stabilize and spurious bugs disappear.